-Despite substantial improvements in outcome over the past 3 decades, leukemia remains the leading cause of cancer-related mortality in children.
+Despite substantial improvements in outcome over the past three decades, leukemia remains a leading cause of cancer-related mortality in children.
 Furthermore, even in patients cured by modern risk-adapted therapy, there are substantial long-term sequelae.
 Thus, newer treatments are needed, particularly those not based on standard cytotoxic agents.
 The Hematologic Malignancies Section (HMS) conducts lab-based translational research focused on immunotherapeutic approaches for leukemia.
 Clinical efforts in the treatment of leukemia occur within the Pediatric Oncology Branch (POB) clinical program where early phase clinical trials are conducted.
-Studies in immunotherapy for leukemia in the HMS were initially grounded in the optimization of the graft versus leukemia effect that contributes to the curative potential of hematopoietic stem cell transplantation (HSCT) for hematologic malignancies.
-Much of the work currently taking place in the HMS and in the POB clinical program is now focused on the use of cell-based immunotherapy for pediatric leukemia outside of the HSCT setting as well as more basic studies in leukemia biology related to the bone marrow microenvironment and immune escape.
-In a particular, the HMS is now heavily focused on the use of genetically modified T cells expressing chimeric antigen receptors (CAR) for the treatment of pediatric acute lymphoblastic leukemia.
-Initial early phase clinical studies using a CD19-targeted CAR in patients with pre-B cell acute lymphoblastic leukemia (ALL), including a trial conducted in the Branch, have demonstrated a 70-80% complete remission rate.
-However, not all patients respond and approximately 10% of patients will relapse with leukemia that loses the CD19 epitope targeted by the CAR.
+The work currently taking place in the HMS and in the POB clinical program is focused on the use of cell-based immunotherapy for pediatric leukemia as well as more basic studies in leukemia biology.
+In particular, the HMS is now heavily focused on the use of genetically modified T cells expressing chimeric antigen receptors (CAR) for the treatment of pediatric hematologic malignancies.

 Selected Recent Publications

-Terry J. Fry received a B.A. from Colgate University in 1988 and M.D. from Georgetown University in 1992.
-After completing Pediatric Residency at Georgetown in 1995, he served as Chief Pediatric Resident.
-From 1996-1999 Dr. Fry undertook fellowship training in Pediatric Hematology and Oncology at Johns Hopkins University.
-In 1997, during the research component of his fellowship training, he began working in the laboratory of Dr. Crystal Mackall first as a visiting fellow and subsequently as a post-doctoral fellow.
-He then became a Staff Clinician in the Pediatric Oncology Branch in 2004.
-In 2007, Dr. Fry became Chief of the Division of Blood and Marrow Transplantation at Children's National Medical Center, a position he held until 2010 when he returned to the Pediatric Oncology Branch as an Investigator.
-He is a member of multiple societies including the American Society of Hematology, the American Association of Immunology and the American Society of Blood and Marrow Transplantation.
-He also serves as Chair of the Oncology Strategy Group in the Pediatric Blood and Marrow Transplant Consortium and is a member of the Stem Cell Transplantation Committee in Children's Oncology Group.
+Terry J. Fry received a B.A. from Colgate University in 1988 and an M.D. from Georgetown University in 1992.
+After completing a pediatric residency at Georgetown in 1995, he served as Chief Pediatric Resident.
+From 1996-1999, Dr. Fry undertook fellowship training in pediatric hematology and oncology at Johns Hopkins University.
+After postdoctoral training in the laboratory of Dr. Crystal Mackall, Dr. Fry established a research program focused on the immunology of stem cell transplantation as a platform for cancer immunotherapy.
+Dr. Fry became Chief of the Division of Blood and Marrow Transplantation at Children's National Medical Center in 2007, a position he held until 2010 when he returned to the Pediatric Oncology Branch as Head of the Hematologic Malignancies Section.
+He is a member of multiple societies including the American Society of Hematology, the American Association of Immunology and the American Society of Blood and Marrow Transplantation and was elected into the American Society of Clinical Investigation.
+He also serves in leadership positions in the Oncology Strategy Group in the Pediatric Blood and Marrow Transplant Consortium and the Cellular Therapy Committee in the Children's Oncology Group.

 |Kazusa Ishii M.D.||Clinical Fellow|